devshaun-c/instahome-exercise/README.md

 ## PENDING

+- [ ] Optimization
+  - [ ] Save activities in LocalStorage with Timestamp
+    - [ ] Check if timestamp is within 24 hours.
+If >24 hours, get new data
+  - [ ] Use Next/Image to load SVGs
+  - [ ] Use AspectRatio to optimize picture sizing
 - [ ] ActivityCard
+  - [ ] Simplify based on Meetup cards for mobile
   - [ ] Show tags
 - [ ] Partner cards
 - [ ] Recent activity images